kapit4n/ng-school-events/README.md

 * Analyze how to support multiple years
 * Make a document of the impact of the change

+# Pages that depends of an school year
+* Relation (course and student)
+* Relation (course and teacher)
+* Relation course and school year
+* Display student course to parents
+* Display student course to teachers
+* Asign Course to "2019 - 2020", Display al course to assign to school-year, working by gestion
+* Navigate to course details

 ## Pre-requisites
 * node >= 10
 * npm >= 5.6